Chris's Metal Detecting Page

-Don't forget a good digging tool (Lesche about $44 here; Wilcox about $20 here) and a pair of headphones (typical price about $29, here).
+Don't forget a good digging tool (Lesche here) and a pair of headphones (typical price about $29, here; these work with almost any brand of metal detector).
 That's another advantage of such a low-priced detector... more money left for accessories.

-In the under-$200 price range, if you're looking for a fun, low-cost metal detector, just get a Compadre.
+If you're looking for a fun, low-cost metal detector that works great, just get one of these machines.
 No doubt about it.

 I hope you've found this review helpful.
 You can help me out by purchasing your detectors or any other gear through the links on this page.